zinic/crawl/aspects.md

 ### Countercast

-This enhanced ersion of Dismiss has all of the same rules as Dimiss but with the added feature of being able to target magical effects as a reaction.
+This enhanced ersion of Dismiss has all of the same rules as Dimiss but with the added effect of being able to target magical effects as a reaction.

 Aspect Point Cost: **18 AP**
 <br />Capstone Cost: **27 AP**

 Requires: **[Dismiss](#dismiss)**<br />
 #### Details
-* Skill Check: Countercast
+* Skill Roll: Countercast
 	* Inherits Modifiers from: **Intelligence**
 * Action Point Cost: 2
-* Base Difficulty: 8
+* Failure Chance: 8
 * Magic
 	* Magic Energy Type: **Meta**
 * Reactionary